Distribution Rules Determined by Fund Source Types

 Good question; however, no the rules do not allow for one spouse to piggyback of the other spouse’s age when making solo 401k distributions.

-Transfer Money to IRA QUESTION:
+Transfer Solo 401k Funds to an IRA QUESTION: